Call of Duty Championship 2016: Qualified teams

 32 teams from the North America, Europe and APAC regions will qualify for the tournament.
 12 teams will qualify via total points gained from each stages playoffs of their individual regions in the 2016 Call of Duty Pro League.
 Another 20 teams will qualify via online qualifiers from each region.

 Pro League Teams

 The 12 teams which accumulated the most points from their individual regions 2016 Call of Duty Pro League playoffs were the first teams to qualify for the 2016 Call of Duty Championship.

 Online Qualifier teams

 20 further teams qualified from their respective regions online qualifiers.

-^ Flags represent the nationality of the majority of players on a team's active roster, not the country in which the organization is based.